 Today, Rachael is 33 years old and married to a wonderful man for the past 12 years.
 After being told the odds of living were slim, the chances of having children were even slimmer, and the risk of dying was incredibly high, she proved them wrong.
 She has blessed us with five wonderful children and the even greater gift of her life.

 It is said that every problem is also an opportunity; every crisis bears a gift.
 I couldn't have asked for a bigger or better gift than to have walked this journey with her and see my daughter live and grow and thrive.
 She is the reason I do what I do.
-And it's my turn to pay-it-forward by helping as many people as I can regain their health and live long, happy and fulfilling lives.
+And it's my turn to pay-it-forward.